LaunchCodeEducation/helloworld/_sources/04_Loops/practice.rst

     #.

         **Loop-the-Loop**
-        Loops can be built in two ways: using a list or using the range function.
-Create a for loop using range that produces the same output is the for loop below (which uses a list).
+        Loops can be built in two ways: using a list or using the ``range`` function.
+Create a for loop using ``range`` that produces the same output as the for loop below (which uses a list).

         .. activecode:: ex_4_1